Dhimanswadia/docs/articles/api-auth/restrict-requests-for-scopes.md

 ## Example: Deny access based on the Client ID

-The following [rule](/rules), demonstrates how you would deny access on an API, depending on the application the user is associated with.
-In this example, we deny access to all users, if the application through which they login, has an ID equal to `CLIENT_ID` (this is equivalent to disabling **all** Connections for the application).
+The following [rule](/rules) demonstrates how you would deny access on an API depending on the application with which the user is associated.
+In this example, we deny access to all users if the application through which they log in has an ID equal to `CLIENT_ID` (this is equivalent to disabling **all** Connections for the application).

 ```js
 function (user, context, callback) {